hjkgrp/SESAMI_web/README.md

 # Introduction
-Forget about using old excel spreadsheet from your co-workers! **On-the-fly**, this website performs the Brauner-Emmett-Teller (BET), Excess Sorption Work (ESW), BET-ESW, and Machine Learning (ML) methods for surface area estimation in nanoporous materials.
-The web interface allows user to upload either [Adsorption Information File (AIF)](https://pubs.acs.org/doi/10.1021/acs.langmuir.1c00122) or Comma Separated-Values (CSV) file.
+Forget about using old excel spreadsheet from your co-workers! **On-the-fly**, the SESAMI (Script to Estimate the Surface Area of Materials from their Isotherms) website performs the Brunauer-Emmett-Teller (BET), Excess Sorption Work (ESW), BET-ESW, and Machine Learning (ML) methods for surface area estimation in nanoporous materials.
+This website allows user to upload either [Adsorption Information File (AIF)](https://pubs.acs.org/doi/10.1021/acs.langmuir.1c00122) or Comma Separated-Values (CSV) file.

 This website is based on [MOFSimplify](https://github.com/hjkgrp/MOFSimplify) website developed by [Kulik Group](http://hjkgrp.mit.edu/) at MIT.

 For additional support, feedback, and inquiry, contact support(at)sesami-web.org

 # Sample Output
-You will be able to change font type, font size, dot-per-inch (dpi) etc on the website for your publication.
+You will be able to change font type, font size, dot-per-inch (dpi) etc on this website for your publication.

 ![example_input](/example_input/sesami-output.png)